 - lower your chances of developing bronchiectasis by getting vaccinated against measles and whooping cough, seeking prompt treatment for lung infections, and limiting your contact with tobacco smoke and other toxins

-- prevent asbestosis by using protective equipment when you’re working in an industry such as construction where you might be exposed to asbestos
+- prevent asbestosis by using protective equipment if you’re working in an industry such as construction where you might be exposed to asbestos

-If you’ve been diagnosed with a lung disease, follow your doctor’s recommended treatment plan.
-That may help you maintain your blood oxygen levels and prevent clubbing.
+If you’ve been diagnosed with a lung disease, follow your doctor’s recommended treatment plan, which may help you maintain your blood oxygen levels and prevent clubbing.

-Most of the underlying conditions that cause clubbing are serious, and early diagnosis and treatment may improve your outlook.
-Make an appointment with your doctor if you notice any signs of clubbing of your toes or fingers.
+Most of the underlying conditions that cause clubbing are serious.
+Early diagnosis and treatment may improve your outlook.
+Talk with your doctor if you notice any signs of clubbing of your toes or fingers.

 Typically, treatment and management of clubbing is focused on treating the underlying condition.
 The more serious or farther along the underlying condition, the harder it may be to reverse clubbing of the fingers.